JetBrains/kotlin-web-site/docs/topics/ksp/ksp-overview.md

 ## Supported libraries

 The table below includes a list of popular libraries on Android and their various stages of support for KSP.
-If your library is missing, please feel free to submit a pull request.
+If your library is missing, feel free to submit a pull request.

 |Library|Status|Tracking issue for KSP|
 |---|---|---|